-PMapper creates a graph of an AWS account's IAM users and roles (principals).
-This graph, composed of nodes and edges, represents the different ways that one principal could access another.
-When running a query to determine if a principal has access to a certain action/resource, it also checks if the user or role could access other users or roles that have access to that action/resource.
-This catches scenarios such as when a user doesn't have direct access to an S3 object, but could launch an EC2 instance that has access to the S3 object.
+PMapper includes a querying mechanism that uses a local simulation of AWS's authorization behavior.
+When running a query to determine if a principal has access to a certain action/resource, PMapper also checks if the user or role could access other users or roles that have access to that action/resource.
+This catches scenarios such as when a user doesn't have permission to read an S3 object, but could launch an EC2 instance that can read the S3 object.

 Principal Mapper is built using the